SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 export const ngExpressEngine = NgExpressEngineDecorator.get(engine);
 ```

-### Caching the backend response with base sites in PWA
+### Caching the Back End Response with Base Sites in PWA

 When using PWA, the backend response with base sites can be cached by the Angular Service Worker, by adding a config to the array `dataGroups` in your service worker configuration (commonly named `ngsw-config.json`):
 ```json